 On August 8, 2016, the U.S. District Court for the Western District of Washington granted plaintiffs' motion to transfer their claim to the U.S. District Court of Nebraska.
 On February 5, 2019, the U.S. District Court of Nebraska granted plaintiffs' motion to certify the ADA allegations as a class action.
-We intend to appeal this class certification to the U.S. Court of Appeals for the 8th Circuit.
+We were granted the right to appeal this class certification to the U.S. Court of Appeals for the Eighth Circuit on March 13, 2019.
+The matter was argued before the U.S. Court of Appeals for the Eighth Circuit in November 2019.
+The District Court proceedings have been stayed pending the decision by the Eighth Circuit.
 We continue to deny these allegations, believe this lawsuit is without merit and will defend our actions.
 We believe this lawsuit will not have a material adverse effect on any of our results of operations, financial condition, and liquidity.